dev-xo/remix-saas/README.md

 ## Deployment

-Stripe Stack its composed of two templates variants: SQLite and PostgreSQL.
+Stripe Stack it's composed of two templates variants: SQLite and PostgreSQL.
 In order to keep a better track and an easier maintenance of each repository documentation, deployment section has been moved to its own file.

 Check [SQLite DEPLOYMENT.md](https://github.com/dev-xo/dev-xo/blob/main/stripe-stack/docs/SQLITE-DEPLOYMENT.md) to get your app to production.